This post may contain affiliate links. Please read my disclosure for more info.

 With baby’s arrival right around the corner, this final stage is all about wrapping things up and preparing to meet your adorable new baby.

-First up on your third trimester to-do list?
-Making sure your hospital bag is all packed and ready to go.
+First up on your 3rd trimester to-do list?
+Make sure your hospital bag is all packed and ready to go.

 (Don’t forget baby’s homecoming outfit!)